inesane/investment-portfolio-tracker/README.md

 # Local Portfolio Tracker

-A local, self-hosted portfolio tracker for investors that don't want online portfolio trackers to sell their financial data.
+A local, self-hosted portfolio tracker for Indian investors that don't want online portfolio trackers to sell their financial data.

 Track stocks, ETFs, gold ETFs, mutual funds, crypto, Provident Fund contributions, and Fixed Deposits — all in one place with live prices and historical charts.